mylonasc/agent-chat-fastapi-langgraph-asisstant-ui/application/frontend/README.md

-# Assistant Transport Example
+# Frontend using Assistant Transport runtime provider

+This is adapted from the assistant-ui examples.
+It uses the latest node and next.js libraries, as well as the latest assistant-ui libraries (the assistant-ui repo version uses older versions).

-This example demonstrates how to use assistant-ui with the `useAssistantTransportRuntime` hook to connect to a custom backend server that implements the assistant-transport protocol.
+It makes use of the `useAssistantTransportRuntime` hook to connect to a custom backend server that implements the assistant-transport protocol.
+The assistant-transport protocol is implemented in FastAPI (in the backend folder).

 ## Overview